lazygagaliu/Web_Car_Game_V1/README.md

 ![](https://i.imgur.com/zNgJNYl.gif)

 * Users can choose their favored car.
-* Instruction of controller
+* Instruction of the controller.

 <br />

 ![](https://i.imgur.com/4fuU876.gif)

-* Speedometer with vibrated effect while at the highest speed.
+* Speedometer with vibrated effect at the highest speed.
 * Blue NOS accumulated bar which with lightning on it keeps going up as long as car moving.
-* Orange time bar recovers to full state once the player go through each animated circle checkpoint.
+* Orange time bar recovered to full state once the player go through each animated circle checkpoint.
-* Sprite effects appreared from the back of the car once NOS is actived.
+* Created and rendered sprites at the back of the car once NOS is activated.

 <br />